locationtech/udig-platform/docs/user/en/Expression viewer.rst

 Expression viewer
 #################

-Expression viewers are used in `Style Editor dialog <Style%20Editor%20dialog.html>`_ and `Transform dialog <Transform%20dialog.html>`_ when a formula is used to calculate a value on a feature by feature basis.
+Expression viewers are used in :doc:`Style Editor dialog` and :doc:`Transform dialog` when a formula is used to calculate a value on a feature by feature basis.

 This is a powerful technique that can be used for on the fly styling, or directly for data